CartoDB/web-sdk/docs/guides/02-using-style-helpers.md

 ### Size style helpers

 Similar to the color style helpers, you can use the size style helpers to easily change the size ot the symbology representing the features depending on the values of a given feature property.
 If the property data type is numeric, you can group the features in bins using the `carto.viz.style.sizeBins` helper.
 If the property data type is a string representing values from a data domain, you can group the features in categories using the `carto.viz.style.sizeCategories` helper.
-There is an additional helper `carto.viz.style.sizeContinuous` that you can use for creating a continuous color ramp for numeric feature properties.
+There is an additional helper `carto.viz.style.sizeContinuous` that you can use for creating a continuous size ramp for numeric feature properties.

 We are going to start with the `carto.viz.style.sizeBins` helper.
-As it is the case with all the helpers, we can specify different options or use the default values.
-For this helper we have different options available like the number of bins or the classification method.
+As it is the case with all the helpers, you can specify different options or use the default values.
+For this helper you have different options available like the number of bins or the classification method.
 Please go to the [reference](ToDo Add link) to view the full list of options and default values for this helper.

 For the size style helpers example we are going to use the `listings_madrid` point dataset that contains information for Airbnb places in Madrid.